Nebukam/PCGExtendedToolkit/node-library/paths/spline-to-path.md

 ---
-description: PCGEx | Spline to Path
+description: 'In editor → PCGEx | Spline to Path'
 icon: circle
 ---